CGC SHAREHOLDER ALERT: Jakubow - GuruFocus.com

 Shareholders interested in acting as a lead plaintiff representing the class of wronged shareholders have until July 24, 2023 to petition the court.
 Your ability to share in any recovery doesn't require that you serve as a lead plaintiff.

-According to a filed complaint, Canopy Growth Corporation issued materially false and/or misleading statements and/or failed to disclose that: (1) there were material weaknesses in the Company's internal controls over accounting and financial reporting; (2) as a result, the Company improperly booked sales of its BioSteel business unit; (3) as a result, the Company's revenue was overstated; and (4) as a result of the foregoing, defendants' positive statements about the Company's business, operations, and prospects were materially misleading and/or lacked a reasonable basis.
+According to a filed complaint, Canopy Growth Corporation issued materially false and/or misleading statements and/or failed to disclose that: (i) issues with Canopy Growth’s BioSteel business, including, inter alia, aged inventory and overspending, had been significantly hampering the Company’s profitability; (ii) there were material weaknesses in the Company’s internal controls over accounting and financial reporting; (iii) as a result, the Company improperly booked sales of its BioSteel business unit; (iv) as a result, the Company’s revenue was overstated; and (v) as a result of the foregoing, defendants’ positive statements about the Company’s business, operations, and prospects were materially misleading and/or lacked a reasonable basis.

 Jakubowitz Law is vigorous in pursuit of justice for shareholders who have been the victim of securities fraud.
 Attorney advertising.
 Prior results do not guarantee similar outcomes.